Independent Study to prepare for workshop

 PCA

-We have done PCA in Transcriptomics 3, but often PCA might be one of the first exploratory steps because it gives you an idea whether you expect general patterns in gene expression that distinguish groups.
+We have done PCA after differential expression, but often PCA might is one of the first exploratory steps because it gives you an idea whether you expect general patterns in gene expression that distinguish groups.

 Volcano plots